aws/aws-app-mesh-examples/examples/apps/colorapp/README.md

 * `examples/apps/colorapp/ecs/ecs-colorapp.yaml` - deploys application services and related resources for the Color App.
 * `examples/apps/colorapp/ecs/servicemesh/appmesh-colorapp.yaml` - creates mesh resources for the Color App.

 Each template has a corresponding shell script with a `.sh` extension that you run to create the CloudFormation stack.
-These scripts rely on the following environment variables values that must be exported before running:
+These scripts rely on the following environment variable values that must be exported before running:

 * `AWS_PROFILE` - your AWS CLI profile (set to `default` or a named profile).
-* `AWS_DEFAULT_REGION` - set to one of the [Currently available AWS regions for App Mesh].
+* `AWS_DEFAULT_REGION` - set to one of the [Currently available AWS Regions for App Mesh].
 * `ENVIRONMENT_NAME` - will be applied as a prefix to deployed CloudFormation stack names.
 * `MESH_NAME` - name to use to identify the mesh you create.
 * `SERVICES_DOMAIN` - the base namespace to use for service discovery (e.g., `cluster.local`).